DmitryGubanov/portfolio-backtester/README.md

 ### Short-term (v3.0, trades based on indicators):

-o create shell for Brain class, a class dedicated to making decisions based on strategies
+x create shell for Brain class, a class dedicated to making decisions based on strategies
-o hardcode a basic strategy into brain (assesses market daily, provides ratios to Trader)
+x hardcode a basic strategy into Brain (assesses market daily, provides shares to Trader)
-o probably need to refactor Trader by moving rebalancing into Brain
+x probably need to refactor Trader by moving rebalancing into Brain
-o program Brain to handle strategies based on different indicators and periods
+x program Brain to handle strategies based on different indicators and periods
-o implement a way to read strategies from file in DataManager
+x implement a way to read strategies from file in DataManager

 ### Long-term: